Search

 How to manage romance in the workplace

-We spend most of our time at work, whether that be in the workplace or more recently as a result of the pandemic, via the internet and zoom.
+We spend most of our time at work, whether that be in the workplace or remotely via teams or slack.
 With all this time to chat and get to know colleagues, it comes as no surprise that romance has become commonplace in the modern workplace.

 However, it is fundamental that employers remain aware of how to manage romantic relationships between colleagues and that training is provided to ensure compliance with workplace policies.

-Employers should still be aware that relationships may still form, and harassment can still occur online despite there not being a physical presence in the workplace.
-This makes it increasingly important for companies and their HR departments to adapt their approach to office romance in order to take care of employee wellbeing and ensure the best interests of the business.
+Employers should be aware that relationships may still form, and harassment can still occur online despite there not being a physical presence in the workplace.
+This makes it increasingly important for companies and their HR departments to adapt their approach to office romance in order to take care of employee wellbeing and the best interests of the business.

 Employers should be aware that relationships may still form, and harassment can still occur online despite there not being a physical presence in the workplace.

-Actions for employers on workplace romances?
+Actions for employers on workplace romances

 Employers should take the following action: